Audi A4 saloon - MPG, running costs & CO2

 The greenest Audi A4 model can return over 50mpg

 Audi has gone to great lengths to improve the Audi A4's fuel-efficiency figures.
 It's not as if the old car's CO2 emissions and fuel economy were bad in comparison to rivals – far from it – but Audi has to keep cars like the refreshed BMW 3 Series and Mercedes C-Class at bay in order for the A4 to remain competitive.

 Audi A4 MPG & CO2

 A more powerful, 201bhp version of the 2.0-litre diesel engine is also available with standard quattro all-wheel drive.
-Badged 40 TDI, it promises fuel economy of up to 54.3mpg.
+Badged 40 TDI, it promises fuel economy of up to 53.3mpg.
 Other engine highlights include a 2.0-litre 35 TFSI petrol with 148bhp, which is capable of up to 45.6mpg and is the least expensive engine in the range to buy.

-There are further petrol choices, as you can order an A4 with either 201bhp or 261bhp.
-While these are very smooth, they're best for low-mileage drivers as fuel economy is up to 44.8mpg and 35.3mpg respectively.
-They're also only available with more expensive trim levels.
+There are further petrol choices, as you can order an A4 with 201bhp, while a range-topping 261bhp version has now been discontinued.
+While the 40 TFSI is very smooth, it’s best for low-mileage drivers as fuel economy of up to 44.8mpg is only average.

 After the first year's CO2-based VED road tax (generally included in the on-the-road price), all Audi A4s cost the standard rate each year to tax.
 Those with a list price (including options) of more than £40,000 are liable for an additional luxury car surcharge in years two to six, bringing the annual bill to not far off £500 during that period.

 The entry-level petrol 35 TFSI sits in group 23, while the 40 TFSI in Sport trim climbs to group 29.
 The 30 TDI starts from group 22 out of 50, while the range-topping diesel S line 40 TDI quattro is in group 30.